An improved central limit theorem for the empirical sliced Wasserstein distance

 \subsection{Preliminaries}

 Despite the validity of the duality theory presented here for general cost functions, in this work, our attention will be restricted to the cost $c_p(x, y) = h_p(x - y) = \|x - y\|^p$ for $p > 1$.
 To simplify the notation, we usually denote the cost by $c = c_p$.
-With this convention, given $P, Q \in \mathcal{P}_p(\mathbb{R}^d)$, the Kantorovich duality for optimal transport guarantees that
+With this convention, given $P, Q \in \mathcal{P}_p(\mathbb{R}^d)$, the Kantorovich duality guarantees that